Pukkwan Victory Monument

-The Pukkwan Victory Monument (Pukkwan Taech'ŏppi, full name Yumyŏng Chosŏnguk Hamgyŏngdo Imjin Ŭibyŏng Taech'ŏppi, the "Ming-Joseon Hamgyongdo Imjin righteous army victory monument") is a stone stele written in Classical Chinese commemorating a series of Korean military victories between 1592 and 1594 against the invading army of Japan during the Imjin War.
-It was subsequently taken to Japan during the Japanese occupation of Korea during the Russo-Japanese War of 1905.
+The Pukkwan Victory Monument (Pukkwan Taech'ŏppi, full name Yumyŏng Chosŏnguk Hamgyŏngdo Imjin Ŭibyŏng Taech'ŏppi, the "Ming-Joseon Hamgyongdo Imjin righteous army victory monument") is a stone stele written in Korean Hanmun commemorating a series of Korean military victories between 1592 and 1594 against the invading army of Japan during the Imjin War.
+First erected in 1707 in Kilju in what is now North Korea, it was subsequently taken to Japan during the Japanese occupation of Korea during the Russo-Japanese War of 1905.
 It was eventually discovered on the grounds of Yasukuni Shrine in Tokyo, prompting a Korean outcry that it be returned.
 In a ceremony on 12 October 2005, it was turned over to officials from South Korea, who returned it to its original location, which is now in North Korea.
-The Korean name is commonly translated as great victory at Pukkwan.
-It is often referred to as the Bukgwan Victory Monument in South Korea.

 Creation

 The Seven-Year War resulted from two Japanese invasions, in 1592 and 1597.
 The Koreans and their Chinese allies drove back the invasion but the bitter war was a disaster for the country.
-During the initial invasion, Korean general Jeong Mun-bu formed a volunteer army that won eight victories between 1592 and 1594 against an army of 20,000 Japanese led by General Katō Kiyomasa in the Hamgwallyong Pass area of Hamgyong Province, during Kato's Hamgyong campaign.
+During the initial invasion, Korean general Chŏng Munbu formed a volunteer army that won eight victories between 1592 and 1594 against an army of 20,000 Japanese led by General Katō Kiyomasa in the Hamgwallyong Pass area of Hamgyong Province, during Kato's Hamgyong campaign.

 In 1707, King Sukjong ordered the creation of a monument commemorating the victories.
 The 187 cm tall and 66 cm wide stela has 1500 characters detailing the actions of the volunteer army.
 It was erected in Kilju county, North Hamgyong Province, where it stood for the next two hundred years.